 - Connected Parents Connected Kids: Universal Education & The Safety Card (for helping professionals that work with families and parents)

-The CHI ND Violence Prevention Program annually hosts a statewide training for program-identified Within My Reach Facilitators.
-Within My Reach Facilitators participate in an intensive, three-day, experiential training taught by Master Trainers from PREP, Inc. Facilitators learn the skills and knowledge necessary to share Within My Reach, an evidence-based healthy relationship curriculum with individuals in their respective communities.
+The CHI ND Violence Prevention Program annually hosts a statewide training for program-identified Healthy Relationship Facilitators.
+Facilitators participate in an intensive, experiential training that teaches the skills and knowledge necessary to share evidence-based healthy relationship curriculum with individuals in their respective communities.